rocx77/AI_Sidebar/README.md

 # 🧠 AI Assistant Sidebar Extension

-A Chrome-compatible browser sidebar extension that integrates a smart AI assistant powered by Google Gemini.
+A Chromium-compatible browser sidebar extension that integrates a smart AI assistant powered by Google Gemini.
 It can answer user queries, summarize web pages, and maintain chat history — all from a sleek in-browser interface.

 ---